 Kevin Kolb is completing just 38.9 percent of his throws from outside the pocket.

 Introducing the real 49ers.
 The Tampa Bay Buccaneers shut out San Francisco at Candlestick Park last season, the 49ers' first home shutout since 1977.
 So much has changed for the 49ers since that game, however.
 Alex Smith has replaced Troy Smith at quarterback.
-Jim Harbaugh has replaced Mike Singletary as head coach.
+Jim Harbaugh has replaced Mike Singletary as coach.
 Joe Staley is back in the lineup at left tackle.
-The 49ers will have seven different starters on defense, most representing upgrades.
+The 49ers will have seven starters on defense different from those from last year, with most representing upgrades.
 One concern: The 49ers are without nose tackle Isaac Sopoaga, a potential concern against a runner as powerful as the Bucs' LeGarrette Blount.
 And to think, Blount would have been a 49er had he not reneged on an agreement with the team as an undrafted free agent.

 An unlikely interception drought.
-Few safeties cover as much ground as quickly as the Seahawks' Earl Thomas, but that has not translated to interceptions.
+Few safeties cover as much ground as quickly as the Seahawks' Earl Thomas, but that has not translated into interceptions.
 Thomas, after picking off five passes in his first 10 NFL games, has intercepted none in his past 12, counting playoffs.
 A penalty wiped out an interception for Thomas against Arizona this season.
 Seattle has collected only two of the 125 interceptions thrown in the NFL this season, and the Giants' Eli Manning has cut down on turnovers dramatically.
-A turnover from Thomas would certainly help their chances in a game few expect them to win.
+A turnover from Thomas certainly would help the Seahawks' chances in a game few expect them to win.
 He's playing too well to go much longer without picking off passes.